rerun/rerun/modules/stubbs/README.md

 preserve changes you make to `default.sh` or other scripts that source `options.sh`.

-### OS specific command implementations
+### OS-specific command scripts

-Your command's `default.sh` implementation may not work in all operating system environments due to command and/or syntax differences.
+Your command's `default.sh` script may not work in all operating system environments due to command and/or syntax differences.

 Rerun will look for an operating system specific command implementation and run it instead, if it exists.

-Effectively, rerun checks for a file named:
+Effectively, rerun checks for a command script named:
 `$MODULE/commands/$COMMAND/$(uname -s).sh`

 For example, run `uname -s` on a centos host to see the name of the